 I’ve done some, but not enough, in my poetry and prose writing.
 I didn’t finish any of my short story draft in 2016 (shame on me!), and failed on my Reading Challenge (13/15 – double shame!), but I finished a few poems that I feel good about.
 I enrolled in an online Poetry Workshop from California Arts, one that I learned a LOT from.
 I went to a literary festival where I met talented people, watched inspiring shows, and joined a workshop on essay writing.
 I started a “Book and Movie” club and organized a quite successful meetup, but I need to organize more next year.
 I haven’t learned more Japanese as much as I want to, but I’m channeling the language to my inner poet by starting to learn shodo or calligraphy.

 The year, though, wasn’t all-smiles.
 There were tough times.
 And at these times it wasn’t easy to find the way to a joyful heart.
-I had to make a long way to the west to visit Hiroshima and the A-Bomb museum, learn more about the bombing and the silent, lifelong sufferings it brought to the people of the city to gain a new perspective on life.
+I had to make a long way to the west to visit Hiroshima and the A-Bomb museum, to learn more about the bombing and the silent, lifelong suffering it brought to the people of the city, to gain a new perspective on life.
 I read stories of the victims, lone rangers, and support groups.
 Their losses and the memories that will never fade away.
-I eventually read about the fights against atomic bombs which continued to fights against Japan’s currently-changing stance on pacifism.
+I read about the fights against atomic bombs which continued to fights against Japan’s currently-changing stance on pacifism.